openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

      - optionally enabled based on ``FPU`` parameter

 Most content of the RISC-V privileged specification is optional.
-CV32E40P currently supports the following features according to the RISC-V Privileged Specification, version 1.11.
+|corev| currently supports the following features according to the RISC-V Privileged Specification, version 1.11.

 * M-Mode
 * All CSRs listed in :ref:`cs-registers`